 What is Agnolotti del Plin

-Agnolotti del Plin is a stuffed pasta that originated in northern Italy.
-Like ravioli, traditional agnolotti is made with pasta sheets folded over a filling.
-The agnolotti shape is made by folding the sheet over the filling to make small squares.
-Agnolotti del Plin is often smaller and rectangular shaped, and is made by folding the pasta sheet over the filling and pinching the dough to seal it making small pillows.
+Agnolotti del Plin is often smaller than agnolotti and rectangular shaped.
+It is made by folding the pasta sheet over the filling and pinching the dough to seal it making small pillows.
 The word plin refers to the pinch sealing method.
 Cutting the agnolotti where it was pinched (see video below) with a ravioli cutter results in folds that capture sauce nicely.

 Shaping the agnolotti del plin may seem daunting, but it’s actually one of the easiest to make in our opinion.
 It is challenging to explain in words alone how to shape these, so we recorded the shaping video for reference and ease.
 For the dough, we use our Multipurpose Pasta Dough recipe and roll it out to a 6 (6th thinnest setting on our Kitchenaid Pasta Attachment roller).